Step-by-Step Guide to Building a Sturdy Wood Fence

 Finish With Protection

 To maximize the life of your new wood fence, apply a protective finish.
 This is where Ash Painting can help.
-Known for both expert fence building and high-quality painting services in Eugene, they offer professional staining and sealing that protect wood from moisture, UV rays, and mildew—critical in Eugene’s damp climate.
+Known for both expert fence building and high-quality painting services in Central Oregon, they offer professional staining and sealing that protect wood from moisture, UV rays, and mildew—critical in Eugene’s damp climate.

 Choose a stain that enhances your wood grain or a solid color to match your home’s exterior.
 Either way, applying a weather-resistant sealant is the final (and most overlooked) step that keeps your fence looking great for years.